yu-ming-chen/tp/docs/DeveloperGuide.md

 ![HelpCommand Sequence Diagram](diagrams/commandsPlantUML/diagram/HelpCommand.png)

-Figure 4.3.7.1.2: Sequence diagram for help command in main page view.
+Figure 4.3.7.1.2: Sequence diagram of the `HelpCommand`.

 >Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.